When it comes to encouraging potential customers to buy from you, it's actually not as different from the high street as you might think.

 Get the layout right

 According to the Stanford Credibility Project, nearly half of all consumers judge the credibility of a site, based on its layout and aesthetic appeal.
 That's a lot of people that you need to impress with good visual design!
 When seeking inspiration for your layout, look to the trusted businesses in your field.
 Take notes about their designs.
 You can also look at websites that you trust and buy from.
 What makes you trust them?
-Chances are you'll notice certain similarities; well presented information, clear graphics, uncluttered pages.
+Chances are you'll notice certain similarities; well presented information, clear graphics, uncluttered pages, and so on.

 If you want to win new business, it's important to demonstrate confidence in your own products or services.
 Offer a level of guarantee; for example, 30 day no-quibble returns, or complete refund if they're unsatisfied with any aspect of the service.
 If you think your product is great and you have faith in it, make sure they know it!